iced-rs/book/src/faq.md

 The documentation is bad because, unlike most other open-source projects, `iced` unapologetically does not cater to _you_.

-`iced` is not owned by a corporation.
+> iced is not your run-of-the-mill popular open source project.
+It is not owned by a corporation.
 It is not a brand.
 It is not a business.
-It is not even a community effort.
-It's a love project built by a single person and given away for free.
-This is deliberate.
+And most importantly, it is not a community effort.
+>
+> iced is just my personal project.
+I work on it on my own terms, on my time, and give it all away for free as open source.

 As a result, I have no external incentives to make the library more appealing to newcomers and beginners.
 I do not care whether you will like the library and I have no reasons to try to convince you to use it.